Willem II consolidates the Low Countries with a new sword (Solving the Sword, Part 3)

 - A map representing the proper time period and region was impossible to find, so I had to adapt one; the political regions shown are generally correct.

 - Peter Demetz, Prague in Black and Gold, 1997.
-He incorrectly uses the German form of Willem’s name.
+He oddly uses the German form of Willem’s name.